hashicorp/terraform/website/docs/language/expressions/splat.html.md

 empty tuple.

-This special behavior can be useful for modules that accept optional input variables whose default value is `null` to represent the absense of any value, to adapt the variable value to work with other Terraform language features that are designed to work with collections.
+This special behavior can be useful for modules that accept optional input variables whose default value is `null` to represent the absence of any value.
+This allows the module to adapt the variable value for Terraform language features designed to work with collections.
 For example:

 ```
 variable "website" {